6 Ways Senior Living Is Like Summer Camp for Older Adults

 Most sleepaway camps offer some variation of arts and crafts and music programming.
 Mary’s favorite camp experience was the summer when she attended a national music camp that required an audition.
 She played the flute!

 At Orchard Cove, expansive arts offerings mean there’s something for everyone.
-For Mary, that means she can continue to foster the love of music that she’s had since she was a child.
+For Mary, that means she can continue to foster the love of music she’s had since she was a child.
 “The activities are varied, and they’re great.
 The music is terrific.
 There are different types of music.
 Sometimes it’s in the ballroom, and sometimes it’s upstairs in enhanced living for a more intimate concert.
 There’s music three or four times a week sometimes,” she says.

-Anita Brause had the opportunity to explore her longtime interest in theater for the first time when she performed in an original memoir storytelling performance by Orchard Cove residents.
-Residents were coached by New York Times bestselling author Steve Almond and award-winning actor Jared Troilo and performed their stories to over 100 audience members.
+Anita Brause had the opportunity to explore her longstanding interest in theater for the first time when she performed in an original memoir storytelling performance by Orchard Cove residents.
+Residents were coached by New York Times bestselling author Steve Almond and award-winning actor Jared Troilo and performed their stories for over 100 audience members.
 “At one time, I thought I would love to be in theater, but never pursued that.
 I thought this would be a great opportunity to learn something about getting up on stage,” says Anita.

 3. Nature’s beauty at your doorstep